 1 Question: A single young man has become capable to perform hajj; he is also thinking about marriage.
 Now if he goes for hajj, his marriage ceremony will be delayed for a while.
 Which of the two is preferable [marriage or pilgrimage]?

-3 Question: If the exam schedule for a student conflicts with the timing of the hajj, is it permissible for him to postpone the hajj that year especially if the exam was very important for him?
+2 Question: If the exam schedule for a student conflicts with the timing of the Hajj, is it permissible for him to postpone the hajj that year especially if the exam was very important for him?

-4 Question: Pilgrims are faced with one more problem regarding slaughtering, which poses more of a mental anguish: the animals slaughtered [in Mina] are wasted in spite of the fact that there are many poor people amongst us spread all over the Muslim countries who go without tasting meat for days!
-So is it acceptable for us to do the slaughtering in our own cities; or is there a religious solution that you can suggest for the people?
+3 Question: Pilgrims are faced with one more problem regarding slaughtering, the animals slaughtered [in Mina] are wasted in spite of the fact that there are many poor people amongst us spread all over the Muslim countries who go without tasting meat for days!
+So is it acceptable for us to do the slaughtering in our own cities; or is there a religious solution that you can suggest for the people

-Answer: t is necessary to fulfill the religious duty by doing the slaughtering in Mina.
-As for the sin of wasting the meat of the animals slaughtered, if it actually happens, it is on the shoulders of the authorities in charge.
+Answer: It is necessary to fulfill the religious duty by doing the slaughtering in Mina.
+As for the sin of wasting the meat of the animals slaughtered, if it actually happens, it is not the fault of the pilgrim.

 Answer: It is obligatory to ascertain in order to do the slaughtering inside Mina.
 If it is not possible because of overcrowding in Mina, it is permissible to do it in the valley of Muhassar.
 Moreover, the timing of slaughtering is not restricted to the day of Eid; it can be done till the last day of the days of tashríq [i.e., till the 13th of Dhu ’l-Hijja].

-6 Question: The Kingdom of Saudi Arabia assigns the places for pilgrims in ‘Arafãt and Mina.
-We do not know whether or not those appointed places are within the boundaries required by the shari‘a?
-Are we obliged to inquire and ask about the matter?
+5 Question: In certain occasions, we do not know whether or not those appointed places for the areas of Arafat and Mina are within the boundaries required, are we obliged to inquire and ask about the matter?

 Answer: If it is within the known boundaries and the signs that are normally known for religious rites from generation to generation, it is not necessary to inquire about it .

-7 Question: It is recommended to perform hajj every year.
+6 Question: It is recommended to perform hajj every year.
 However, there are many poor Muslims who are in dire need of food and clothing in various Muslim countries.
-If it comes to making a choice between spending the money for hajj repeatedly or ziyãrat (pilgrimage to the shrine of one of the Infallibles [a.s.]) and between giving in charity for those believers—which is more meritorious?
+If it comes to making a choice between spending the money for Hajj repeatedly or Ziyãrat (pilgrimage to the shrine of one of the Infallibles [a.s.]) and between giving in charity for those believers - which is more meritorious?

-Answer: If the injury was not intentional, there is nothing upon him .
+Answer: If the injury or bleeding was not intentional, there is nothing upon him.

 Answer: Jeddah is neither a miqãt nor parallel to any of the miqãts; therefore, it is not in order to put on the ihrãm from there for ‘umrah or hajj.
 However, if one knows that between Jeddah and the Haram [the holy territory around Mecca], there is a place which is parallel to one of the miqãts —this is not improbable, if one looks for a parallel of Juhfah— he can put on the ihrãm from there by offering nadhr.
 [Nadhr means making a vow in the name of Allãh that he will put on the ihram from place x. ]